cosmos/ibc-go/docs/docs/01-ibc/01-overview.md

 - Before upgrade `chainID`: `gaiamainnet-3`
 - After upgrade `chainID`: `gaiamainnet-4`

-Clients that do not require revisions, such as the solo-machine client, can simply hardcode `0` into the revision number whenever they need to return an IBC height when implementing IBC interfaces and use the `RevisionHeight` exclusively.
+Clients that do not require revisions, such as the 06-solomachine client, can simply hardcode `0` into the revision number whenever they need to return an IBC height when implementing IBC interfaces and use the `RevisionHeight` exclusively.

 Other client types can implement their own logic to verify the IBC heights that relayers provide in their `Update`, `Misbehavior`, and